unbit/uwsgi-docs/Ruby.rst

 Starting from version 0.9.7-dev a Ruby (Rack/Rails) plugin is officially available.
 The official modifier number for Ruby apps is 7, so remember to set it in your web server configuration.

-Ruby 1.8 and Ruby 1.9 are supported.
 The plugin can be embedded in the uWSGI core or built as a dynamically loaded plugin.

 Some uWSGI standard features still aren't supported by the plugin, such as: